Allergy Testing

 Rheumatoid arthritis (RA) is an autoimmune condition that causes joint inflammation, pain, swelling, and stiffness.
 The Rheumatoid Factor (RF) test is a blood test that detects antibodies in response to inflammation, often associated with RA, but can also be found in other conditions.
 A positive RF test doesn't always mean RA, and not all RA cases show positive results.
 It is one of several tests used for diagnosis, alongside anti-CCP test and imaging studies.
 Clinical evaluation by a healthcare provider is crucial for an accurate diagnosis.
 Early detection and treatment of RA help manage symptoms and improve quality of life.
 If you suspect RA symptoms, seek medical evaluation for appropriate management.

-$99.00
+from $99.00

 Visit Lab

-$99.00Visit Lab
+from $99.00Visit Lab